Studio Operations

 Sharps Disposal Compliance Tracker

-Log every sharps container disposal event with date, container size, cost, and provider.
-Track disposal frequency, forecast your next pickup, and maintain a compliance record for health authority inspections.
+Log every sharps container disposal with date, size, cost, and provider.
+Track frequency, forecast next pickup, and keep a compliance record.

 Professional Context